SHRDLU

 SHRDLU is an early natural-language understanding computer program that was developed by Terry Winograd at MIT in 1968–1970.
 In the program, the user carries on a conversation with the computer, moving objects, naming collections and querying the state of a simplified "blocks world", essentially a virtual box filled with different blocks.

-SHRDLU was written in the Micro Planner and Lisp programming language on the DEC PDP-6 computer and a DEC graphics terminal.
+SHRDLU was written in the Micro Planner and Lisp on the DEC PDP-6 computer and a DEC graphics terminal.
 Later additions were made at the computer graphics labs at the University of Utah, adding a full 3D rendering of SHRDLU's "world".

 The name SHRDLU was derived from ETAOIN SHRDLU, the arrangement of the letter keys on a Linotype machine, arranged in descending order of usage frequency in English.

 Functionality

 SHRDLU is primarily a language parser that allows user interaction using English terms.
 The user instructs SHRDLU to move various objects around in the "blocks world" containing various basic objects such as blocks, cones and balls.
 SHRDLU combined four simple ideas to make the simulation of "understanding" more convincing.

 One was that SHRDLU's world is so simple that the entire set of objects and locations could be described by including as few as 50 words: nouns like "block" and "cone", verbs like "place on" and "move to", and adjectives like "big" and "blue".
 The possible combinations of these basic language building blocks are quite simple.

 SHRDLU also includes a basic memory to supply context.
 One could ask SHRDLU to "put the green cone on the red block" and then "take the cone off"; "the cone" would be taken to mean the green cone one had just talked about.
 SHRDLU can search back further through the interactions to find the proper context in most cases when additional adjectives were supplied.
 One could also ask questions about the history; for instance, one could ask "did you pick up anything before the cone?"

 A side effect of this memory, and the original rules SHRDLU was supplied with, is that the program can answer questions about what was possible in the world and what was not.
 For instance, SHRDLU can deduce that blocks could be stacked by looking for examples, but also realize that triangles could not be stacked, after having tried it.
 The "world" contains basic physics to make blocks fall over, independent of the language parser.

 Finally, SHRDLU can also remember names given to objects, or arrangements of them.
 For instance one could say "a steeple is a small triangle on top of a tall rectangle"; SHRDLU can then answer questions about steeples in the blocks world, and build new ones.

 This is an example of a SHRDLU session:

 Person: Pick up a big red block.